friesian horse breed

 The Black Homozygous Gene

-To maintain the striking black coat for generations to come, registered Friesian stallions designated for breeding must undergo DNA testing.
+To maintain the striking black coat for generations to come, registered purebred Friesian stallions designated for breeding must undergo DNA testing.

 Stallions lacking this gene can’t become breeding stallions within the official registered Friesian bloodline.